Securing SSH Access with Faillock

 root@server:~# authselect current

-Step 5: Ensure that PAM is enabled in the SSH configuration by setting the following directive in the sshd_config file, then restart the SSH service to apply the changes.
+Step 5: You should enable PAM in the SSH configuration by setting the following directive in the sshd_config file, then restart the SSH service to apply the changes.

 root@server:~# nano /etc/ssh/sshd_config